• Skip to primary navigation

 Firstly, it's fantastic you are considering working with a Naturopath.
 We work differently to medical doctors in a number of ways:

-- our goal is to determine the drivers of your health challenge - sometimes called "root causes" - because if we identify those, the treatment can be tailored to you and is more effective in the long term
+• our goal is to determine the drivers of your health challenges - sometimes called "root causes" - because when we identify those, the treatment can be tailored to you and is more effective in the long term

 How are consultations structured?

-The package model works incredibly well for clients like you because it keeps the momentum going, provides you with structure and a high level of support, with some short email time in between Zoom calls to help keep you on the right path.
-You will know exactly where we are going with treatment and how we will get you there.
+In the early stages of treatment, I recommend a consultation every 3 weeks.
 Getting the foundations right is so important at this initial stage.
 I am highly invested in all my clients, so I only work with people who are similarly committed to staying the course and want to develop a healthy, positive working relationship.
+After 3 months, consultations can be spaced further apart as appropriate.

-After the package, I encourage you to continue your work with me via single session follow ups.
 Most people work with me for a minimum of one year and many clients work with me longer term on different health goals at different life stages - for example, they may initially see me for digestive issues and then continue working with me on fertility or perimenopause for example.
-Or, once your condition has significantly improved, you can have a check-in every 6 months.
-If you have a chronic condition, you will make progress with 2 or 3 appointments but most people require a year or more for their health to significantly improve.

 What information do I need to provide as part of working together?